-When he’s not helping clients tell their stories, he’s writing his own.
-Chris earned his MFA in Creative Writing from Hunter College, where he studied the craft of storytelling with award-winning authors including Peter Carey, Colum McCann, and Claire Messud.
+When he’s not helping clients tell their stories, Chris is writing his own.
+He earned his MFA in Creative Writing from Hunter College and has been a writing resident at The Studios at MASS MoCA.
 His short fiction has appeared online and in print, including in The Kenyon Review, where his story was called “unfortunately timely.”
 In a good way.

-Before West Wing Writers, Chris taught English and coached speech and debate, including assisting at his alma mater, Regis High School.
-Since then, he’s brought that coaching and classroom experience to teach creative writing to college students and communications strategy to nonprofit executives.
+Before joining West Wing Writers, Chris taught English and coached speech and debate, including assisting at his alma mater, Regis High School.
+Since then, he’s brought his coaching and classroom experiences to workshops around the country, teaching creative writing to college students and communications strategy to nonprofit executives.

 Chris is originally from Sea Cliff, New York, and graduated Phi Beta Kappa and magna cum laude from Williams College.